blacklanternsecurity/TREVORspray/README.md

   -b BASE_PORT, --base-port BASE_PORT
                         Base listening port to use for SOCKS proxies -n, --no-current-ip   Don't spray from the current IP, only use SSH proxies

+Subnet Proxy:
+  Send traffic from random addresses within IP subnet

+  --interface INTERFACE
+                        Interface to send packets on --subnet SUBNET       Subnet to send packets from
 ```

 ## Writing your own Spray Modules